rstudio/keras3/docs/dev/reference/layer_random_shear.md

-# A preprocessing layer that randomly applies shear transformations
+# A preprocessing layer that randomly applies shear transformations to images.

-images.

 This layer shears the input images along the x-axis and/or y-axis by a randomly selected factor within the specified range.
 The shear transformation is applied to each image independently in a batch.
 Empty regions created during the transformation are filled according to the `fill_mode` and `fill_value` parameters.

+**Note:** This layer is safe to use inside a `tf.data` or `grain` pipeline independently of the active backend.

 ## Usage